oVirt/ovirt-site/source/feature/vmpayload.html.md

     -   CD
     -   In the future also injection and payload via private IP

+There are a few options to model that:

+1. Use current Floppy/CD attachment options:
+    -   In floppy allow to attach either sysprep or payload
+    -   In CD allow to attach either an ISO, or a payload

+2. Override current Floppy/CD attachment options:
+    -   Add a Payload option, in which you choose whether to pass the payload via CD or floppy (the passing method)
+    -   In floppy allow to attach a payload
+    -   In CD allow to attach a payload
+    -   Once a payload is chosen (either via CD or floppy), it will override the floppy/CD attachment

+3. Add a payload in addition to the current Floppy/CD attachment options:
+    -   Add a Payload option, in which you choose whether to pass the payload via CD or floppy (the passing method)
+    -   In floppy allow to attach a payload
+    -   In CD allow to attach a payload
+    -   Both the payload and the attachment are used

 Notes:

 1. The payload data will be encoded using base64 encoding.
-The engine will decode the data, and payload it via the required method.
+The engine will decode the data, and payload it via the required method
-2. The may be multiple payloads
+2. The may be multiple payloads, and multiple passing options at the same time
 3. All payloads will be passed in the same method

-Vdsm verb:

-      { 'iso': [{'filename': 'content' }, {'filename': 'content'}], 'floppy': [{'filename': 'content' }, {'filename': 'content'}],
-        'sysprep': {'filename': 'content' },
-        'network': '...' }

-### User work-flows

-The Administrator and User Portal should allow the following operations in edit VM:

-1. Enable/Disable payload
-2. Once enabled
-    -   Choose payload method
-        -   Floppy
-        -   CD
-    -   For each payload
-    -   Choose the path
-    -   Provide the base64 data
+4. We will currently focus on the CD/floppy passing methods
+5. With either options, the engine and VDSM API will be general enough to allow adding other passing methods in the future
+6. The Modelling of this feature will include OVF schema changes as well

 ### Benefit to oVirt